joe-mccann-dev/portfolio/_posts/2021-12-29-setting-up-omniauth-authentication-in-development.md

 1. Installing the [figaro](https://github.com/laserlemon/figaro) gem to securely store our OAuth Client ID and Client Secret.
 2. [Registering a new OAuth](https://github.com/settings/developers) app with GitHub to use the GitHub API.
-3. Installing [ngrok](https://dashboard.ngrok.com/get-started/setup) to expose localhost to the internet and obtain a functional callback url.
+3. Installing [ngrok](https://dashboard.ngrok.com/get-started/setup) to expose localhost to the internet and obtain a functional callback URL.
-4. Configuring Omniauth Github and Devise.
+4. Configuring Omniauth GitHub and Devise.

-## Step 1 Installing Figaro
+## Step 1 | Installing Figaro

 The first step is fairly straightforward.
 We need a method for securely storing the keys we will obtain in Step 2.
-Figaro does this by creating a `config/application.yml` file and checks it out of version control.
+Figaro does this by creating a `config/application.yml` file and adding it to `.gitignore`.
 This way your secret key will never be pushed to GitHub and will stay on your local machine.

-To install figaro:
+To install Figaro:

-  1. Add it your your Gemfile: `gem 'figaro'`
+  1. Add it your Gemfile: `gem 'figaro'`
   2. Run `bundle install`
   3. Install figaro: `bundle exec figaro install`

 See the gem [documentation](https://github.com/laserlemon/figaro) for more details.
 This is all for now.
 We will return to the `config/application.yml` file generated by `bundle exec figaro install` after we register a new OAuth app on GitHub (Step 2).

-## Step 2 Registering an OAuth App with GitHub
+## Step 2 | Registering an OAuth App with GitHub

-In order to authenticate to GitHub, we must tell GitHub who we are and that we will be requesting information from its API.
+To authenticate to GitHub, we must tell GitHub who we are and that we will be requesting information from its API.
 To do this, we must register our application as a new OAuth app.
 Navigate to [GitHub](https://github.com).
 Login and under your profile picture, click on Settings.
 Scroll down a bit and click on Developer Settings.
 Click on OAuth Apps, and finally "New OAuth App".

 1. Name your application
 2. Under "Homepage URL", enter `http://localhost:3000` as this is the homepage of your application in development.
 3. For "Authorization callback URL", we will need to pause and refer to Step 3.
 4. Return here after completing Step 3, Installing ngrok.

-## Step 3 Installing Ngrok
+## Step 3 | Installing Ngrok

 ### why install ngrok?

 - ngrok is a tool that exposes a local web server to the internet.
 The colloquial term for this is a _tunnel_.
-- ngrok allows us to use a callback url in development.
+- ngrok allows us to use a callback URL in development.
-- The callback url is essentially where a user is redirected after authenticating to the third party service, in this case the GitHub API via the omniauth-github library.
+- The callback URL is essentially where a user is redirected after authenticating to the third party service, in this case, the GitHub API via the omniauth-github library.
-- GitHub requires that this url be a public url, thus the need for a tool like ngrok.
+- GitHub requires that this URL be public, thus the need for a tool like ngrok.
-- After our application, located at `localhost:3000` sends a request for authentication to the GitHub API, GitHub "calls back" our publicly exposed webhost's url and our application now has an authenticated user.
+- After our application, located at `localhost:3000` sends a request for authentication to the GitHub API, GitHub "calls back" our publicly exposed WebHost's URL and our application now has an authenticated user.

 To install ngrok follow the [instructions](https://ngrok.com/download):